We are delighted to announce the 2020 results for the sixth annual Intellectual Property (IP) League Table.

 Firstly, welcome to the many new entrants to the IP100, several of whom have entered both the top twenty overall and secured top places in individual IP asset categories.
-We have been impressed with the high standard of IP management evident from companies who have improved their position significantly from last year, moving more than 15 places in some categories.
+We have been impressed with the high standard of intellectual property (IP) management evident from companies who have improved their position significantly from last year, moving more than 15 places in some categories.
 In addition, two new entrants achieved Top 20 positions in software and three new entrants achieved Top 20 in Brand & Reputation, proving once again that the IP100 is enabling these companies to gain the recognition they deserve for the investment in IP.

 Congratulations go to P2i who was the top scoring IP100 company in the 2020 rankings, having been runner-up for the last two consecutive years.
 P2i develops and manufactures liquid repellent nanocoatings, and its outstanding IP strategy and IP management resulted in it achieving Top 3 positions in four of the five IP asset categories this year.
 Last year’s winner, M Squared, a photonics technology company, continued its IP100 legacy, taking the runner-up spot this year.
 In third place was Canon Medical Research Europe, the medical software research and development centre based in Edinburgh.
 These three companies are our ‘patent giants’ and were again the top 3 entrants in the patent category.